 Digital Customer Experience Is Key Business Banking Priority This 2017

 As a leading player in the digitization of trade, HSBC has pinpointed improving digital customer experience as a key tactical priority in its approach to global trade and receivables financing in 2017.
 The banking giant has outlined several strategic and tactical priorities for digitizing international trade in an April 2017 webinar.
-The focus is that that these priorities are timed with the expected return to growth of the international trade industry fter a short downturn in the past couple of years.
+The focus is that these priorities are timed with the expected return to growth of the global trade industry fter a short downturn in the past couple of years.

 Digital Customer Experience Is Key Business Banking Priority This 2017 1

-capital management, receivables financing, and various other associated banking services have enjoyed nearly three decades of uninterrupted growth since the 1980s.
+capital management, receivables financing, and other associated banking services have enjoyed nearly three decades of uninterrupted growth since the 1980s.
 The global financial crisis of the previous decade did not have an immediate impact, either.

 Read More: